Mount Ainos Kefalonia

 Read More

-Fiskardo is a picturesque village on the northern coast of Kefalonia.
+Fiskardo Kefalonia is a picturesque village on the northern coast of the island.
 It lies about 50 kilometers from Argostoli and is one of the island’s most charming destinations.
 The village is known for its traditional Venetian-style architecture.
 Unlike many other places on Kefalonia, Fiskardo remained untouched by the 1953 earthquake.
-Colorful houses with wooden balconies and […]
+Colorful houses with wooden […]

 Read More

-Argostoli is the capital of Kefalonia, the largest island in the Ionian Sea.
+Argostoli Kefalonia is the capital of the island.
 It lies on the southwest coast, making it a central hub for travel.
 The town is easily accessible by ferry and boat.
 The town’s layout is modern but still carries remnants of the past.
-Most of the old structures were damaged during […]
+Most of the old structures were damaged during the 1953 earthquake, so much […]

 Read More